- When negotiating with prospective employers do not focus strictly on salary.

 What perks are nice to have?

-These days, some companies offer benefits, often called perks, that are not essential but may still influence your decision about a job offer.
+Some companies offer benefits, often called perks, that are not essential but may still influence your decision about a job offer.
 This is an area where employers often get creative.
 Here are some examples:

 - Free or subsidized snacks or lunches — It's hard to find anyone who wouldn't appreciate having their favorite soda, candy bar or healthy snack option available in the company kitchen.